mobaiit/html/README.md

 - This site is hosted via **GitHub Pages**.
 - You can customize:
   - Theme (colors, background, icons)
-  - API endpoints (e.g., your own proxy/bridge server for Migu, Netease, TIDAL，Apple Music，Spotify，Qobuz.)
+  - API endpoints (e.g., your own proxy/bridge server for Migu, Netease and Qobuz.)
   - Player behavior (autoplay, playlist, lyrics panel, etc.)

 For more details, check the source files in this repository and adjust the HTML / CSS / JavaScript as needed.